There are thousands of great nonprofits, but do you ever wonder which nonprofit organizations get the most traction?

 Alexa’s traffic rankings are based on the usage patterns of Alexa Toolbar users and data collected from other, diverse sources over a rolling 3 month period.
 A site’s ranking is based on a combined measure of reach and pageviews.
 Reach is determined by the number of unique Alexa users who visit a site on a given day.
 Pageviews are the total number of Alexa user URL requests for a site.
 However, multiple requests for the same URL on the same day by the same user are counted as a single pageview.
 The site with the highest combination of users and pageviews is ranked #1.

-Responsibility and Transparency – Charity Navigator Four Star Rating Scale
+Responsibility and Transparency – Charity Navigator Rating Scale (Overall)

 Charity Navigator rates organizations based on a complex series of fiscal responsibility and transparency metrics.
-The final score is then mapped to a 4 star rating scale.
 One limitation to this metric is that not all organizations on our list are currently rated by Charity Navigator.
 Still, in this edition of the list we chose to include it when calculating our top 100 because of the unique value they bring.

 FAQ :: HOW THE LIST IS COMPUTED